ananyatimalsina/TesseractCompiler/README.md

 # TesseractCompiler
-Used to Compile Tesseract in PyOcr.
 Script that Compiles Tesseract from ether Sw or Vs.